Victor-QTP/materials/README.md

 **How the pipeline works:**

-1. **Detect:** the adaptive ensemble fuses box proposals and open-vocabulary labels from all four detectors.
+1. **Detect:** the learned ensemble fuses box proposals and open-vocabulary labels from all four detectors.
 This fused detection output alone is what the label-quality numbers above measure.
 2. **Extend to masks:** [SAM3](SAM3/README.md), used this time as a promptable segmentation model rather than a detector, converts the fused boxes into pixel-level instance masks, turning the detection labels into segmentation labels
 3. **Extend to captions:** [QwenVL](Object_captioning_Qwen2VL/README.md) adds a semantic caption to each detected object